cdg720/emnlp2016/README.rst

 If you have a license for the 5th Gigaword and want the tri-training data we use in the paper, send me an email with the license at dc65@cs.brown.edu.
 To preprocess the tri-training data, change lines 38 and 48 in prepare.sh appropriately and run prepare.sh.

-Training and reranking code is based on ptb_word_lm.py and reader.py of the tensorflow RNN tutorial.
+The code is based on ptb_word_lm.py and reader.py of the tensorflow RNN tutorial.

 Training
 ~~~~~~~~